runningturtles/ChildCare/README.md

 - Importing data from a csv file
 - Querying data by year
 - Querying data by type of care facilities
+- Displaying query results

 ## Pre-requisite
 Python 3.x

 ## Where to get it?

-The source code is currently hosted on GitHub at: https://github.com/runningturtles/ChildCare Binary installers for the latest released version are available at: https://test.pypi.org/project/ChildCare
+The source code is currently hosted on GitHub at: https://github.com/runningturtles/ChildCare
+Binary installers for the latest released version are available at: https://test.pypi.org/project/ChildCare

 ## How to install it?

-Using pip to install the package from TestPyPI
+Using pip to install the package from TestPyPI:
 > *pip install -i https://test.pypi.org/simple/ ChildCare*

 ## How to use it?

 After installing the Python Package from TestPyPI, you can simply import the library by using:
-> *import ChildCare.ChildCare as myChildCare
+> *from ChildCare import ChildCare as myChildCare*
-import ChildCare.ChildCareAPI as myChildCareAPI*
+> *from ChildCare import ChildCareLib as myChildCareLib*

-Creating an instance of the API class with:
+Creating an instance of the API with:
-> *my_cc = myChildCare.ChildCare()
-my_cc_api = myChildCareAPI.ChildCareAPI()*
+> *api = myChildCareAPI.ChildCareAPI()*

-You can then simply use the interfaces to get your favored data.
+You can then simply use the interfaces to get your preferred data.
 The interfaces are decribed here: https://github.com/runningturtles/ChildCare/wiki.
-Demostration data can be found at: https://github.com/runningturtles/ChildCare/tree/main/Examples.
+Demostration data can be found at: https://github.com/runningturtles/ChildCare/tree/main/Examples
-> *my_cc_api.read_data("demo.csv")
+> *api.read_data("demo.csv")
-my_cc_api.filter_by_year("2009")
-my_cc.get_category()
-my_cc.get_num_kids()*
+api.show_data(api.filter_by_year("2009"))*

 ## Documentation
 Find more information about the data structure and interfaces at: